phantomlei3/RPICourseTrends/README.md

 # RPICourseTrends
 RPI Course Data Platform built by Python Web Crawler under RCOS(Rensselaer Center for Open Source)
 ## What is RPICourseTrends?
-RPICourseTrends is a data platform that shows the trends of number of students in each RPI course.
-Its mission is to help students evaluate courses by knowing retention rate of each course.

- Compared to existing course evaluation websites, RPICourseTrends does not build on student ratings.
- Instead, it collects the number of students in each course directly from RPI Student Information System every day during one semester.

- This data will be stored and visualized on a web platform open to RPI students who are interested.
-Our target audiences include student who need some data to help them evaluate RPI courses and who would to choose a professor for one course.
+RPICourseTrends is data platform that collects and provides the trends of student number in every course at RPI.
+The mission of this platform is to facilitate RPI students to decide on their prospective courses and instructors.
+Unlike student rating websites, RPICourseTrends automatically and consistently collects the student number of each course from RPI Student Information System every semester.
+Through a clear data visualization and direct search function on the platform, RPI students are able to evaluate each course, compare different professors, and make a decision on future courses.

+Our team have three things to be implemented this semester.
+The first one is to reconstruct the Python web crawler.
+The previous version was not able to obtain data correctly for the courses with multiple instructors.
+The ultimate goal is to collect all the student numbers under each course correctly and consistently.
+The second one is to improve search function.
+Our users would be able to search any keyword in the name of courses or professors to check the data.
+The last but not the least, we will provide data analysis more than just the trends of student numbers.
+We first plan to implement the calculation of retention rates after add or drop deadline.

 ## Milestone:
 ##### Design and Learning Process: 9/01-9/02